JEM's regulations and requirements are identified in the following documents:

 To avoid a possible conflict of interest, a reviewer is not allowed to:

-- work in the same organization as the Author(s) of a manuscript, e.g. university, research institute, etc.;
+- work in the same organization as the author(s) of paper, e.g. university, research institute, etc.;

-- have previously collaborated with the Author(s) on a manuscript;
+- have previously collaborated with the author(s) on a paper;

 If a reviewer is aware of any potential conflict of interest, they should inform the editor who has invited them to conduct a review.